pacmaninbw/StaticCodeEvalTools/wconsteroids/README.md

 cmake --build build -j -t install
 ```

 The code compiles on Windows 10 and Linux in either Visual Studio or g++.
-The code was developed using C++20 but will also compile in C++17.
+The code was developed using C++20.
 Portability was enabled primarily by using the C++ std::filesystem library for directory access and manipulation.
 There are very limited conditional compilation statements.

 This has become an Open Source project.
 Contributions have been added by users tms13 and beroset.

 A Linux Makefile has been added by tms13.
+A CMake solution has been added by beroset.